Eolu/ipipe/README.md

-# ipipe - A cross-platorm named-pipe library for Rust
+# ipipe - A cross-platform named-pipe library for Rust

 This library allows the creation of platform-independant named pipes.
 Standard Read/Write traits are implemented.
 Higher level/more fleshed-out APIs are under development and will be added in future versions.
 Improvements and PRs welcome.